starkfell/100DaysOfIaC/articles/day.97.using.resource.locks.in.a.yaml.pipeline.md

-# Day 97 - Using Resource Locks on Individual Resources in Azure
+# Day 97 - Automating Resource Locks on Individual Resources in Azure

 In [Day 96](./articles.day.96.resource.locks.md), we covered how to implement Resource Locks on individual resources in Azure.
 Today we are going to cover how this can be utilized in a YAML Pipeline to ensure your resources remain locked unless otherwise necessary.